How to Lighten Your Load Before a Move

 Organize & Label

-Once you've gotten rid of everything you truly don't need, you can make packing easier by organizing effectively and putting helpful labels on all of your boxes and other storage containers.
+Once you've gotten rid of everything you don't need, you can make packing easier by organizing effectively and putting helpful labels on all of your boxes and other storage containers.
 If possible, recruit friends and loved ones to help out and lighten the burden.
 If your friends and family are suddenly too busy and unavailable to help, give MovingLabor.com a call.
-MovingLabor.com can help with packing, furniture movement, loading and unloading.
+MovingLabor.com can provide you with hourly moving help for packing, moving heavy furniture, loading and unloading.

 Following these tips will keep your stress levels low during this hectic time and allow you to get a fresh start in your new home.